rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows-by-using-silent-installation.md

 Use the Windows package installer (**msiexec.exe**) to install the Cloud Backup agent.

-A typical installation from the command line or a batch file would be run as Administrator and look like the following example:
+A typical installation from the command line or a batch file would be run as an Administrator and look like the following example:

-    msiexec /i driveclient-latest.msi /qn /l*v %tmp%\install-driveclient-latest.log APIUSER=myuser APIKEY=abcdef1234567890abcdef1234567890 APIHOSTNAME=<em>region</em>.backup.api.rackspacecloud.com DATACENTER=IAD DEBUGHIGH=true
+    msiexec /i driveclient-latest.msi /qn /l*v %tmp%\install-driveclient-latest.log APIUSER=myuser APIKEY=abcdef1234567890abcdef1234567890 APIHOSTNAME=<region>.backup.api.rackspacecloud.com DATACENTER=IAD DEBUGHIGH=true

 Use values for `APIUSER`, `APIKEY`, `APIHOSTNAME`, and `DATACENTER` that match your installation.

-During a fresh installation, the following options are used:
+During a fresh installation, the following values are used:

 - `APIUSER` (required): The user name that you use to log in to Rackspace Cloud Control Panel.

 - `APIKEY` (required): Your Rackspace Cloud API key.
 For information about viewing your API key, see [View and reset your API key](/how-to/view-and-reset-your-api-key).

 - `APIHOSTNAME` is optional.
 The host address where the Cloud Backup API endpoints reside.
-Host addresses for various data centers are listed in the [Service Access Endpoints](https://developer.rackspace.com/docs/cloud-backup/v1/developer-guide/#document-general-api-info/service-access-endpoints).
+Host addresses for various data centers are listed in the [Service Access endpoints] (https://developer.rackspace.com/docs/cloud-backup/v1/developer-guide/#document-general-api-info/service-access-endpoints).
 The Service Access Endpoints should only be passing in the domain name of the endpoint and not the full URL.

 	<table>
 		<tr>
 			<td colspan="2" align="center"><strong>Example</strong></td>
 		</tr>
 		<tr>
-			<td align="right"><strong>Good:</strong></td>
+			<td align="right"><strong>Correct:</strong></td>
 			<td><code>dfw.backup.api.rackspacecloud.com</code></td>
 		</tr>
 		<tr>
-			<td align="right"><strong>Bad:</strong>
+			<td align="right"><strong>Incorrect:</strong>
 			<td><code>https://dfw.backup.api.rackspacecloud.com/v1.0/1234/</code></td>
 		</tr>
 	</table>

-- `DEBUGHIGH` (default `false`): Turns on debug-level logging in the MSI custom actions and in the agent Updater service.

 - `DATACENTER` (required): The data center associated with this server.
 Possible values are ORD, DFW, SYD, IAD, HKG, and LON.

+- `DEBUGHIGH` (default `false`): Turns on debug-level logging in the MSI custom actions and in the agent Updater service.

 Following are optional, less-frequently used (expert) installation options that you can use: